ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 !!! tip "Shortcut"
     A shortcut for the above code can be written as `playerData[perkData.storageKey] = playerData[perkData.storageKey] or 0`.
 If the value is nil, then 0 will be stored.
 This reduces readability, but is handy to know.

-Update the value in the table with the the amount the player has just purchased.
+Update the value in the table with the amount the player has just purchased.

 ```lua
 playerData[perkData.storageKey] = playerData[perkData.storageKey] + perkData.resourceAmount